-This Management's Discussion and Analysis ("MD&A") of K92 Mining Inc. including its wholly owned subsidiaries, K92 Holdings International Limited (incorporated in British Virgin Islands), K92 Mining (Australia) Pty Ltd. (incorporated in Australia), and K92 Mining Inc. (incorporated in Papua New Guinea) is the responsibility of management and covers the year ended August 31, 2016.
-The MD&A takes into account information available up to and including December 22, 2016 and should be read together with the annual audited consolidated financial statements for the year ended August 31, 2016, which are available on the SEDAR website at www.sedar.com.
+This Management's Discussion and Analysis ("MD&A") of K92 Mining Inc. including its wholly owned subsidiaries, K92 Holdings International Limited (incorporated in British Virgin Islands), K92 Mining (Australia) Pty Ltd. (incorporated in Australia), and K92 Mining Ltd. (incorporated in Papua New Guinea) is the responsibility of management and covers the four month period ended December 31, 2016.
+The MD&A takes into account information available up to and including April 19, 2017 and should be read together with the audited consolidated financial statements for the period ended December 31, 2016, which are available on the SEDAR website at www.sedar.com.

-Throughout this document the terms we, us, our, the Company and K92 refer to K92 Mining Inc. All financial information in this document is prepared in accordance with International Financial Reporting Standards ("IFRS") and is presented in United States dollars unless otherwise indicated.
+Throughout this document the terms we, us, our, the Company and K92 refer to K92 Mining Inc. All financial information in this document is derived from the financial statements of the Company, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") and is presented in United States dollars unless otherwise indicated.